 I had no clue.
 My instinct was to state that it was unchanged from the previous day but that was like handing him a cricket bat to hit me over the head with.
 So I kept quiet.

-“Pay attention to what happens in the markets very closely.
+“Pay very close attention to what happens in the markets very closely.
 If you want to cruise by without doing much then join a consultancy.
 You’re a banker now!”

 Later that day while I sat at my desk, Mark walks right up to me.